Race for Education

 It is easy to share your crowdfunding page using Facebook, Twitter, and email.
 Use the link below to create your page.
 Please customize as you like by adding your own photo or modifying the standard message.
 Then, share your page with friends and family via Facebook, Twitter, and email.

-Please copy and paste the text below into the body of your email…updating the Salutation and Closing for your student’s name(s)
+Please copy and paste the text below into the body of your email…updating the Salutation and Closing for your student’ name(s)

 Dear [ENTER NAME],

-On Friday, November 16th, my school St. Thomas Aquinas Regional School will hold our 9th annual “Race for Education.”
-This year’s theme is Celebrating our Troops in honor of Veteran’s Day.
-We will take a step for each of the 1,281,900 active military service members as we race around the course.
+On Friday, November 16th, my school St. Thomas Aquinas Regional School will hold our 10th annual “Race for Education.”
+The theme is Celebrating our Troops in honor of Veteran’s Day.
+We will take a step for each of the 1,281,900 active military service members as we race around the course!
+The funds raised will be used to purchase upgraded Interactive Boards for the classrooms.
+Each $4,000 raised will purchase one Interactive Board.
+Our goal is to raise $20,000 – this will purchase 5 Interactive Boards!
+If we meet the goal, our Principal Sister Mary Sheila has promised Crusader Day – a school wide day of fun!

 - Donate online at aquinastars.org/race-for-education-2; OR